oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Explicit Typing {#explicit_typing}

-Section 3.11 of [@RFC8725] describes the use of explicit typing to prevent confusion attacks where one kind of JWT to be confused for another.
+Section 3.11 of [@RFC8725] describes the use of explicit typing to prevent confusion attacks in which one kind of JWT is mistaken for another.
 SD-JWTs are also potentially vulnerable to such confusion attacks, so it is RECOMMENDED to specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.